hpi-bp1819-naumann/shift-detector/docs/source/checks/lda.rst

 1. First, calculate the LDA embeddings for all specified text columns of the two datasets df1 and df2.
 2. Then, take the percentual difference between each topic for each column, so *diff_topic = topic(df1) - topic(df2)*
-3. Finally, compare those differences with the significance.
+3. Finally, compare those differences with the shift_threshold.
 If it is is exceeded, the column s reported as potentially shifted